Branding Solutions Terms And Conditions

 the price of the Goods.

-4.8 The Supplier may deliver the Goods by instalments, which
+4.8 The Supplier may deliver the Goods by instalments, which shall be invoiced and

-shall be invoiced and paid for separately.
-Each instalment shall constitute a separate
+paid for separately.
+Each instalment shall constitute a separate contract.
+Any delay

-Customer to cancel any other instalment.
+any other instalment.

 5. MAINTENANCE AND REMOVAL OF GOODS

-5.1 Unless the Supplier and Customer have entered
+5.1 Unless the Supplier and Customer have entered into a separate maintenance agreement

-into a separate maintenance agreement in writing, the Supplier shall have no responsibility
+in writing, the Supplier shall have no responsibility for inspection and maintenance

-for inspection and maintenance of the Goods after delivery.
-This clause 5.1 shall
+of the Goods after delivery.
+This clause 5.1 shall not exclude the Supplier’s liability

-not exclude the Supplier’s liability to repair or replace defective Goods in accordance
+to repair or replace defective Goods in accordance with clause 5.

-5.2 The Customer shall be responsible for removal of Goods installed
+5.2 The Customer shall be responsible for removal of Goods installed by the Supplier

-installed for the Customer, the Customer shall pay to the Supplier, in addition
+the Customer, the Customer shall pay to the Supplier, in addition to any other charges

-to any other charges set out in the Service Specification, all charges for making
+set out in the Service Specification, all charges for making good and disposal of

-good and disposal of the Goods.
+the Goods.

 6. TITLE AND RISK